-Uncle Ben, of all people, got one.
+- Uncle Ben, of all people, got one.
 When Charlie Weiderman was hiding in Parker's home, Ben told the jocks who wanted to beat him to go away.
-Flash Thompson tried to attack him instead.
-And our old, dear Uncle Ben KICKED HIS ASS!
+Flash Thompson tried to attack with his goons instead.
+And our dear, old Uncle Ben KICKED THEIR ASSES!

 Ezekiel: Why do I seek the power of the Spider?
 So that I can help people, without it there is nothing I can do—

 Ezekiel: Before I can get started I need a base of operations, a company—

 Ezekiel: Look, we can't get anything done unless the full Board of Directors can agree on—

 Ezekiel: I know they're in trouble, but I told them not to go, and there's no time right now, I can't—